-Biochemistry II (Molecules) (Pre-Medical Program)
+Biochemistry II - Molecules 100 Hours Certificate Course (Pre-Medical Program)

 Hi there, I am considering in applying for 3 Biochemistry modules online (BSC103, BSC203 and BSC303).
 Could you please let me know the duration of each module?
 How many assignments does each module have and how can I do the final exam online?
 Kind Regards Olga Watson

 those modules will require 100 hours of study each to complete.

 You can read about the examination process here